 Select your radio station either on the radio front or via the remote control.
-To insert a CD or DVD press the 'eject' button on the head unit and the radio front will swing down to allow the disc to be inserted.
-The radio front will close automatically when the disc has been inserted.
+To insert a CD or DVD

 The unit will operate with the existing vehicle speakers and the DVD image will be displayed on either the head unit or the LCD monitor (if the monitor is switched on).